What is the current poverty rate in the United States?

 The official measure measure today is based on data from the Current Population Survey Annual Social and Economic Supplement.
 The survey is sent to U.S. households, so the poverty estimates do not include those who are homeless.
 The sample also excludes military personnel who do not live with at least one civilian adult.

 While poverty rates according to the official and supplemental measures fluctuate from year to year, so do incomes relative to the Federal Poverty Level (FPL).
-According to the Census Bureau, 20.8 million people reported deep poverty.
-This means they had a family income below 50 percent of their poverty threshold in 2014.
-They represented an estimated 6.6 percent of all Americans and 44.6 percent of those in poverty.
+According to the Census Bureau, 19.4 million people reported deep poverty, which means a household income below 50 percent of their 2015 poverty threshold.
+These individuals represented an estimated 6.1 percent of all Americans and 44.6 percent of those in poverty.

 How high has the poverty rate in the U.S. been historically?